Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Identification number of the change.
 The ID number is automatically assigned by the system.

 - ![Eye](/Assets/Icons/Eye01.png "[Eye02]") (Eye)
   Click this button to display the *History (Single Entry)* window.
-This button is only displayed, when the checkbox of a change is selected.
+This button is only displayed, when the checkbox of a change entry is selected.
 Alternatively, you can click directly a row in the list to display the *History (Single Entry)* window.

 #### History (Single Entry)